LKieser/codenames/README.md

 # codenames
-This game is often a four player where the players are split into two teams.
+This game is often a four player game where the players are split into two teams.
 These teams compete to guess their words first.

 ### Setup
 - A 4x5 "board" of cards is laid down for all players to see.